SpofanaLuvo/take-home-node-js-backend/DESIGN_EXPLANATION.md

 ## Test Notes

 I have attached a postman collection of request I made to test the endpoints.
 You could make use of it to save yourself time.
+ - cleaners_hub.postman_collection.json is the collection file for use